AY2526S1-CS2103T-T15-2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view specific policies by policy id substrings
+1. User requests to view specific policies by policy ID substrings
-2. iCon shows a list of policies that match the policy id substrings
+2. iCon shows a list of policies that match the policy ID substrings

    Use case ends.